cosmodesi/desipipe/doc/user/getting_started.rst

   avg = average(fractions)
   ech = echo(avg)

-The script above stacks all tasks in the queue. ``fraction`` tasks will be 'PENDING' (waiting to be run), while ``average`` tasks will be 'WAITING' for the former to complete. ``echo`` also depends on ``average``.
+Running the script above stacks all tasks in the queue. ``fraction`` tasks will be 'PENDING' (waiting to be run), while ``average`` tasks will be 'WAITING' for the former to complete. ``echo`` also depends on ``average``.
 Running the script above will write a :class:`desipipe.Queue` on disk, with name 'test', in the directory ``_tests`` (by default, it is ``${HOME}/.desipipe/queues/${USERNAME}/``).